-The record of the famous and puzzling sermon that some call the Constitution of Jesus, some call a New Law of Jesus appears in two Gospels, Luke 6 and Matthew 5.
+The record of the famous Jesus' sermon that some call the Constitution of Christianity, yet some a New Law is in two Gospels, Luke 6 and Matthew 5.
 It is important to notice Matthew tells that Jesus begins the sermon with the words:

 The discrepancy can be settled when one sees the traditional place on the Mt. of Beatitudes.
 On top of this hill there is a wide plateau.

 Prof. Bargil Pixner says: